Mitral Valve Prolapse (cont.)

 If typical symptoms of mitral valve prolapse are present, the primary care provider or an emergency department physician will suspect a heart problem.

-- The health care provider will ask questions about symptoms, overall medical condition, lifestyle, and medications.
+- The health-care professional will ask questions about symptoms, overall medical condition, lifestyle, and medications.

 - Electrocardiogram (ECG): ECG records the rhythm and the electrical activity of the heart from a variety of angles.
 This information is very helpful in diagnosing a variety of heart problems, such as cardiac arrhythmias, heart attack, or thickening of the heart muscle.